-Thoroughly understand the principle of "once on demurrage always in demurrage" - and the rare exceptions.
+Thoroughly understand the principle of 'once on demurrage always on demurrage' - and the rare exceptions.

-Thoroughly understand the extent and nature of the information contained in the Statement of Facts and how the Laytime Statement is prepared.
+Thoroughly understand the extent and nature of the information contained in the statement of facts and how the laytime statement is prepared.
 Be able to calculate the laytime used and demurrage/despatch earned from appropriate data.

-Understand the application of "Voylay Rules" with particular reference to Berth-v-Port charters and Weather Working days.
+Understand the application of 'VOYLAY Rules' with particular reference to berth and port charters and weather working days.